Catholic Charities Home > Refugee Immigration Services > FAQs

 What does it mean to be a primary refugee?

-• A primary refugee is a refugee who arrives directly from a country of asylum or house country (refugee camp) to Maine.
-RIS considers primary refugees to be “newly arrived” for up to one year after their arrival in Maine.
+• A primary refugee is a refugee who arrives directly from a country of asylum or house host country (refugee camp) to Maine.

 What does it mean to be a secondary migrant?